 - Make your content stick with the reader.
 The more easily your visitors are able to read and comprehend your copy, the more the content itself will stick with them.
 You can also implement content strategies to surprise the reader, include stats and figures, and try to inject emotion the reader will identify with.

-- Use images to direct attention.
+.
 The perfect image can inject emotion into your copy and break up big blocks of text, but it can also direct attention back to your copy when used effectively.
 For example, if you’re using a picture of a person, an image where the person’s gaze is in the direction of the copy on the page, it will naturally lead your reader’s eye to the copy.
+When in doubt, the best thing you can do to make your content more readable is to simplify.
+Put yourself in the mind of an 8th

 Readability is just one piece of the puzzle for building a better website but when all of the pieces come together, it adds up to higher conversions.
 Take what you’ve learned here to make adjustments to your webpage copy then see what other changes you can make to improve user experience as a whole.